memtest86plus/memtest86plus/README.md

 bootable, so you need GRUB modules for both legacy and EFI boot installed on your build system (e.g. on Debian, the required GRUB modules are located in packages `grub-pc-bin`, `grub-efi-ia32-bin` and `grub-efi-amd64-bin`).
-You may need to adjust some path and file names in the make file to match the naming on your system.
+You may need to adjust some path and file names in the Makefile to match the naming on your system.

 The GRUB configuration files contained in the `grub` directory are there for